juliejonak/Blockchain-Notes/README.md

 <br>
 <br>

 We'll start at 0.
-Proofs are integers, which we know because the Genesis Block has an integer and the parameter specs indicate so.
+In this blockchain, proofs are integers, which we know because the Genesis Block has an integer and the parameter specs indicate so.
+We'll set it up to increment through numbers until a proof that is successful is found.

 <br>